 How to Find Good Decaf Coffee

-The Decaffeination method says it all - Swiss Water Process
+The decaffeination method says it all – Swiss Water Process

 When drinking decaf coffee, the method in which it is made says it all.
 Swiss Water Process is the best method to produce decaf coffee on the market today.
 It has a natural and pure process to extract the caffeine and leaves the highest concentration of pure decaf coffee at an impressive 99.9%.
 Some traditional decaf coffee can still contain up to 20% of caffeine, which can leave decaf lovers disappointed with the taste and flavor.
 There could be speculation and hesitancy regarding decaf coffee in relation to the Swiss Water Process.
-2 popular myths surround the world of decaf coffee and are explained below:
+Two popular myths surround the world of Swiss Water Process decaf coffee and are explained below:

 Understanding your coffee preferences

 It is important to understand what type and style of coffee you enjoy before making a final decision.
-This is crucial because it will greatly impact on whether or not you will like your coffee.
-The acidity, specific origin, and roast level all factor into the taste, flavor, and enjoyment of your coffee!
+This is crucial because it will greatly impact whether or not you will like your coffee.
+The acidity, origin, and roast level all factor into the taste, flavor, and enjoyment of your coffee!

 Fresh Roasted Decaf Coffee